xando/pyarrow-bigquery/README.md

 #### `pyarrow.bigquery.write_table`

-Write a PyArrow Table to a BigQuery Table.
+Writes a PyArrow Table to a BigQuery Table.
 No return value.

 **Parameters:**

 - `table`: `pa.Table`
-  PyArrow table.
+  The PyArrow table.

 - `where`: `str`
-  Destination location in BigQuery catalog.
+  The destination location in the BigQuery catalog.

 - `project`: `str`, *default* `None`
-  BigQuery execution project, also the billing project.
+  The BigQuery execution project, also the billing project.
 If not provided, it will be extracted from `where`.

 - `table_create`: `bool`, *default* `True`
   Specifies if the BigQuery table should be created.

 - `table_expire`: `None | int`, *default* `None`
-  Amount of seconds after which the created table will expire.
+  The number of seconds after which the created table will expire.
 Used only if `table_create` is `True`.
 Set to `None` to disable expiration.

 - `table_overwrite`: `bool`, *default* `False`
-  If the table already exists, destroy it and create a new one.
+  If the table already exists, it will be destroyed and a new one will be created.

 - `worker_type`: `threading.Thread | multiprocessing.Process`, *default* `threading.Thread`
-  Worker backend for fetching data.
+  The worker backend for fetching data.

 - `worker_count`: `int`, *default* `os.cpu_count()`
-  Number of threads or processes to use for fetching data from BigQuery.
+  The number of threads or processes to use for fetching data from BigQuery.

 - `batch_size`: `int`, *default* `100`
-  Batch size for fetched rows.
+  The batch size for fetched rows.

 ```python
 bq.write_table(table, 'gcp_project.dataset.table')
 ```

-#### `pyarrow.bigquery.writer` (Context manager)
+#### `pyarrow.bigquery.writer` (Context Manager)

 Context manager version of the write method.
 Useful when the PyArrow table is larger than memory size or the table is available in chunks.

 **Parameters:**

 - `schema`: `pa.Schema`
-  PyArrow schema.
+  The PyArrow schema.

 - `where`: `str`
-  Destination location in BigQuery catalog.
+  The destination location in the BigQuery catalog.

 - `project`: `str`, *default* `None`
-  BigQuery execution project, also the billing project.
+  The BigQuery execution project, also the billing project.
 If not provided, it will be extracted from `where`.

 - `table_create`: `bool`, *default* `True`
   Specifies if the BigQuery table should be created.

 - `table_expire`: `None | int`, *default* `None`
-  Amount of seconds after which the created table will expire.
+  The number of seconds after which the created table will expire.
 Used only if `table_create` is `True`.
 Set to `None` to disable expiration.

 - `table_overwrite`: `bool`, *default* `False`
-  If the table already exists, destroy it and create a new one.
+  If the table already exists, it will be destroyed and a new one will be created.

 - `worker_type`: `threading.Thread | multiprocessing.Process`, *default* `threading.Thread`
-  Worker backend for writing data.
+  The worker backend for writing data.

 - `worker_count`: `int`, *default* `os.cpu_count()`
-  Number of threads or processes to use for writing data to BigQuery.
+  The number of threads or processes to use for writing data to BigQuery.

 - `batch_size`: `int`, *default* `100`
-  Batch size used for writes.
-Table will be automatically split to this value.
+  The batch size used for writes.
+The table will be automatically split to this value.

-Depending on the use case, you might want to use one of the methods below to write your data to a BigQuery table, using either `pa.Table` or `pa.RecordBatch`.
+Depending on your use case, you might want to use one of the methods below to write your data to a BigQuery table, using either `pa.Table` or `pa.RecordBatch`.

 #### `pyarrow.bigquery.writer.write_table` (Context Manager Method)